remolacho/skeleton-rails/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

-When download this repository and you is using rubymine pls delete de ./idea folder

 Things you may want to cover:

 * Ruby version